OpenInverterGateway/OpenInverterGateway/README.md

 * Built-in simple Webserver
 * The inverter is queried using Modbus Protocol
 * The data received will be transmitted by MQTT to a server of your choice.
-* The data received is also provied as JSON
+* The data received is also provided as JSON
 * Show a simple live graph visualization  (`http://<ip>`) with help from highcharts.com
 * It supports convenient OTA firmware update (`http://<ip>/firmware`)
 * It supports basic access to arbitrary modbus data